QubitPi/Ostwind/docs/docs/intro.md

 When you run docker compose up, the following happens:

-- A network called "athena-example-books" is created.
+- A network called "ostwind-example-books" is created.
-- An Athena container is created using athena-example-books configuration.
-It joins the network "athena-example-books" under the name "web".
+- An Ostwind container is created using ostwind-example-books configuration.
+It joins the network "ostwind-example-books" under the name "web".
 - An MySQL container is created using `db`'s configuration.
-It joins the network "athena-example-books" under the name "db".
+It joins the network "ostwind-example-books" under the name "db".

 Each container can now look up the hostname `web` or `db` and get back the appropriate container's IP address.
 For